 The average costs of garden landscaping will vary depending on the size of your garden and design objectives.

 If you wish to add hard boarders or a patio, expect to spend between €1500 – 4000+ including materials.
-A skilled landscaper will usually have two-three men onsite as well as require a digger and skip to get the job completed to specification.
+A skilled landscaper will usually have two-three men onsite as well as a small digger and skip to get the job completed to specification.

 If you are seeking a full design service, expect to pay a designer between 10-15% of your budget.